leximainw/celeste-berry-indicator/README.md

 ```
 --help: prints a list of available commands.
+--help:bg: prints a list of available backgrounds.
+--bg={background}: selects a specific background.
 --deaths: renders the save file's death count (off by default).
 --id={0..2}: render the save with the specified ID.
 The ID range is not validated, so mods which allow extended save files can still be used with this command.
 --no-hearts: only render golden berries, even if a chapter has already been completed.